 Thai Boat, The Fan

-The family behind Mom’s Siam settled into their former Pik Nik space with a new Thai concept with some fun decorations.
+The family behind Mom’s Siam settled into their former Pik Nik space with a new Thai concept.
+Expect to see some eclectic decorations.

 September openings